ajavamind/rca-studio2/README.md

 The RCA Video Coin Arcade console games preceded the Studio 2 and were built around June 1975 based on dated circuit schematics from the Hagley Library.
 A RCA internal correspondence document, "COSMAC Coin Machine - Status Report" dated 26 December, 1974 from Joe Weisbecker and Phillip Baltzer describes staged plans for a Video Coin Arcade machine (Hagley Library Acc 2464, Box 919, Folder 4).
+The Hagley library also photos of the Arcade game consoles.

 The consoles were placed in a shopping mall to evaluate the marketability of the game systems.
 Based on information from the Hagley Museum and Library, Wilmington, Delaware,